AdminControlApp/AdminControl/readme.md

 ## Setup

 When AdminControl is installed for the first time, it guides you through a set up for configuring the locations where the encrypted secret passwords and hash backup are stored to.
 Then, it optionally asks for a Bitwarden API Key for saving the encrypted password and hash backup into Bitwarden.
 After this, it then asks you if you want to set up phone-call-input, which allows you to enter a phone number that gets called whenever you need the admin password.
 You can optionally provide your own Twilio tokens

+## FileVault

+If your Mac is attached to an iCloud account, there is a relatively quick way to reset the admin password using this account.
+Luckily, you can disable this feature by turning on FileVault on your Mac.